DEADLINE TO APPLY WAS JANUARY 21, 2024; OUR TEAM IS NOW REVIEWING APPLICATIONS. VIEW DETAILS & APPLICATION.

 To define an asset as regional the Roanoke Outside Advisory Council – which is comprised of regional stakeholders (local governments and land managers), business owners, club leaders, and non-profit partners from throughout the region – used a blind scoring system that looked at whether an asset is located in multiple jurisdictions, is marketed by tourism organizations, attracts users from a wide area, has unmet needs and funding for maintenance or improvements, supports private business endeavors, can contribute to economic impact, and is not adequately represented in an existing capital improvement plan.

 The public will be invited to submit project ideas to the Roanoke Outside Foundation Advisory Council.
-Every quarter the Advisory Council will evaluate submissions and using a blind scorecard allocate available funds to projects that have demonstrated the highest and most immediate need and ability to be completed in a timely manner.
-An option to allow community voting on projects is under consideration as a secondary avenue through which funding can be allocated.
+The Advisory Council will evaluate submissions and using a blind scorecard allocate available funds to projects that have demonstrated the highest and most immediate need and ability to be completed in a timely manner.

-A business can become a one-time sponsor as we kick-off Project Outside or you can double down and show your commitment to the outdoors by becoming an annual contributor to Project Outside.
+A business can become a one-time supporter of Project Outside or you can double down and show your commitment to the outdoors by becoming an annual contributor to Project Outside.
 Annual membership options are in development and will include both financial and in-kind support options as well as custom options such as donating a percentage of gross sales during a month.
 Contact us to discuss in more detail.

 Businesses will receive a Business Toolkit which will include a Project Outside Partner logo and marketing resources.